- Home

 The Critical Role of Redirect Management in SEO and Website Performance

-• 404 mistakes and damaged hyperlinks, which frustrate site visitors and growth bounce costs.
+- 404 errors and damaged hyperlinks, which frustrate site visitors and increase bounce rates.
 These do not best degrade user enjoyment, however may lessen trust for your web page.

-• Loss of SEO fee and backlink fairness.
+- Loss of SEO fee and fairness in backlinking.
 Pages that had built up authority via backlinks or content relevance can lose that collected fee in the event that they actually disappear.
-By implementing a 301 redirect, you bypass most of that “hyperlink equity” to the brand new URL, maintaining your search ratings and domain authority.
+By implementing a 301 redirect, you bypass most of that “link equity” to the brand new URL, maintaining your search ratings and domain authority.

-• Search engine indexing issues.
-Without right redirects, search engines like Google and Yahoo can also deal with moved pages as new ones, causing duplication or lack of ranking records, or worse, indexing old or deleted content.
+- Search engine indexing issues.
+Without right redirects, search engines like Google and Bing can also deal with moved pages as new ones, causing duplication or a lack of ranking records, or worse, indexing old or deleted content.

-In short: redirect control isn’t always just a technical detail — it’s principal to site health, search engine optimization integrity, and consistent consumer revel in.
+In short: redirect control isn’t always just a technical detail, it’s principal to site health, search engine optimization integrity, and consistent consumer experience.

 What’s New in Redirection Manager v2.0